linpengcheng/PurefunctionPipelineDataflow/README.md

     - Fractal system is convenient for standardization
     - In a sense, the data management of a Transformer can be similar to a git repository, and the data management of all Transformers is the management of all github repositories.
+      Git's distributed version control method allows each component of Transformers to maintain commonality and characteristics.
+Each component can fork and develop its own personalized version, or contribute its own parts to enhance the main version (public version).
+      When other components (versions) are destroyed, as long as there is one component alive, it can continue to develop into a Transformer with its version.

   - Warehouse: Its scheduling function is the core of AI, based on the data in the warehouse, combining functional components to complete tasks.